-Name Туре Description Aliases Required idEffect AlphaNumeric (50) The effect code. idEffect, EffectId, Effect Yes idSubstance AlphaNumeric (50) The code of the substance. idSubstance, SubstanceId, SubstanceCode, Substance No IntraSpecies- Lower- VariationFactor Numeric The lower uncertainty bound.
-The p95-sensitive-individual is 'lower bound' times more sensitive than the average individual.
-The lower and upper bounds are used to derive a geometric standard deviation (gsd) and degrees of freedom (df).
-IntraSpecies- LowerVariation- Factor No IntraSpecies- UpperVariation- Factor Numeric The upper uncertainty bound.
-The p95-sensitive-individual is 'upper bound' times more sensitive than the average individual.
-The lower and upper bounds are used to derive a geometric standard deviation (gsd) and degrees of freedom (df).
-IntraSpecies- UpperVariation- Factor Yes idPopulation AlphaNumeric (50) Unique identification code of the population.
-IdPopulation, PopulationId No
+Name Туре Description Aliases Required

+idEffect AlphaNumeric (50) The effect code. idEffect, Yes

+EffectId, Effect

+idSubstance AlphaNumeric (50) The code of the substance. idSubstance, No

+SubstanceId,

+SubstanceCode,

+Substance

+IntraSpecies- Numeric The lower variability factor.
+IntraSpecies- No

+Lower- The lower and upper factor LowerVariation-

+VariationFactor are used to derive a geometric Factor

+standard deviation (gsd) and

+degrees of freedom (df).

+IntraSpecies- Numeric The upper variability factor.
+IntraSpecies- Yes

+UpperVariation- The lower and upper factor UpperVariation-

+Factor are used to derive a geometric Factor

+standard deviation (gsd) and

+degrees of freedom (df).

+idPopulation AlphaNumeric (50) Unique identification code of IdPopulation, No

+the population.
+PopulationId